 SECRETS OF THE DEAD: The Mona Lisa Mystery

-Airs Wednesday, July 9, 2014 at 10 p.m. on KPBS TV
+Airs Tuesday, April 25, 2017 at 8 p.m. on KPBS TV

 Explore some iconic historical moments while debunking long-held myths and shining new light on past events in the series SECRETS OF THE DEAD.
 Advances in investigative techniques, forensic science and historical scholarship offer new evidence on forgotten mysteries.

 In the century since its discovery, the Isleworth painting has changed hands several times, and was most recently procured in 2008 by a group of international investors who have kept their identities, as well as the price they paid for the painting, closely-guarded secrets.